isomerpages/moe-yuanchingsec/_2024-intake-sec-1-registration/Important Information.md

 ### Section N: Parents Gateway (PG) app

-</p><p style="text-align: justify;">The school will issue consent forms via the PG app.
+<p></p><p style="text-align: justify;">The school will issue consent forms via the PG app.
 Parents are encouraged to give their consent via the app.
-You can download your app through Apple App Store or Google Play Store to enjoy these features. <br>
+You can download your app through Apple App Store or Google Play Store to enjoy these features. <br></p>

 For more information on using Parents Gateway Mobile Application: Parents gateway <br>

 ### Section O: School Miscellaneous Fees

 |  | Non-Malay SC Pupils | Malay SC Pupils | Singapore Permanent Residents (SPRs)# | International Students (ASEAN)* | International Students (NON-ASEAN)#|
 | -------- | -------- | -------- | -------- | -------- | -------- |